bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-12-03-custom-html-elements-everywhere-for-page-layout.md

 As we prepare to enter the year 2021, allow me to make a bold statement: it's totally unnecessary—perhaps even an anti-pattern—to use `<div>` and `<span>` tags in your HTML.

-_Now before you shake you fist at your smartphone or computer screen and write me off as a veritable nutcase_, let's review the history of HTML.
+_Now before you shake your fist at your smartphone or computer screen and write me off as a veritable nutcase_, let us briefly review the history of HTML.

 ### How We Got Here